 Food Writer & Editor

 Angela was born and raised in a rural town in northeastern North Carolina.
 She holds a Master’s from Duke University where she concentrated in Russian, Slavic, and East European Studies.
 She has written about food and food culture for over 10 years.
 And though she has eaten glorious cuisines and culinary works of art from all over the world, “traditional” Southern cooking remains her favorite.
+Though, one of the main reasons she created this site was to explore what “traditional” means.
+She uses personal anecdotes and experience combined with academic scholarship to explore the American South’s foodways and what it reveals about the identity, history, and values of this region.
+The Southern table ain’t all about feelin’ good and “welcome to my table” when you examine the often brutal history of how some of these foods even made it to that table.

 In addition to her 10+ career in corporate communications, writing, and editing, she recently served as an English language teacher for elementary school students.
 She used food and foodways to help her students celebrate their native languages and cultures.